OSDeploy/GitBook/osbuilder/how-to/create-a-new-osmedia-task.md

-# Create a New OSMedia Task
+# Create an OSMedia Task

 You can update existing OSMedia by performing the following tasks